maybebyte/anthesis/domain-name-meanings.md

 This article is about the personal meaning of `amissing.link` and `anthes.is`.

-## What was the meaning of "a missing link"?
+## What was the meaning of "a missing link?"

 The way I think of it is that when something is lost, it's found in the last place a person looks.
 I figured that "a missing link" could